Anastasios Dalipis: Early life

+Career

+First Balkan War

 On the outbreak of the First Balkan War in 1912, at the age of 16, presenting false documents due to his young age, he volunteered in the Greek army and participated as a soldier in the Battle of Bizani.
 In 1917 he graduated from the Greek Army Academy as a second lieutenant.
 He fought in the Asia Minor Campaign where he was decorated with the Gold Cross of Valour.
 His younger brother, second lieutenant Athanasios Dalipis, was killed fighting in the Asia Minor Campaign.